lit/lit-element/docs/README.md

 The site is staged at a new URL (for example, `https://20181207t151022-dot-polymer-lit-element.appspot.com`).
 When ready, use the App Engine console to migrate traffic to the new version.

+Sometimes it's useful to stage to a specific, named version.
+For example, when iterating on a new doc or design change, you may want to stage to an easily-to-remember version name, like `new-tooling-section`.

 To push to a named App Engine version, specify the version on the command line:

 ```bash